OptiGAN for Crystal Arrays: Physics-Informed Generative Modeling of Optical Photon Transport in PET Detector Arrays: Results

 \subsection{High-Resolution Evaluation}

 The results of the high-resolution evaluation are depicted in \cref{fig:HR_analysis}.
-Considering the top and side plot, \qty{85}{\percent} of the column and \qty{100}{\percent} of the row \ac{SWS} values agree with the Monte-Carlo ground truth within $3\sigma$.
+Considering the top and side plot, \qty{85}{\percent} of the column and \qty{100}{\percent} of the row \ac{SWS} values agree with the Monte Carlo ground truth within $3\sigma$.
 For a given \ac{DOI}-layer, no systematic performance degradation is observed for evaluation conditions located further from training conditions (blue crosses).
 Points lying midway between training grid positions achieve comparable \ac{SWS} values to those in immediate proximity of training data.
-The best performance is observed for lowest, middle and highest \ac{DOI}-layer, while the layers in-between show a slightly decreased similarity.
+The best performance is observed for the lowest, middle, and highest $Z$-layer, while the layers in between show a slightly decreased similarity.
 Similar to the previous evaluation, \cref{subsec:ana_FA}, \ac{SWS} values of conditions located in the central crystal are lower than their counterparts within the side or edge crystal.
-Besides that, the plots reveal that conditions near the crystal boundary running parallel to the $x$-axis show better performance than conditions located along the crystal boundary parallel to the $y$-axis.
+Besides that, the plots reveal that conditions near the crystal boundary running parallel to the $x$-axis show better performance than conditions located along the crystal boundary parallel to the $y$-axis. \Cref{tab:doi_layerwise_sws} summarizes the layer-wise \ac{SWS} statistics.
+Pairwise $\sigma$-distances between the three known $Z$-layers range between \num{0.1} and \num{0.3}, indicating excellent agreement between those layers.
+The two unknown layers likewise differ by $0.4\sigma$ from each other and show an increased inter-layer variability.
+Comparing the set of unknown $Z$-layers with the set of known layers results in a deviation of $2.0\sigma$ under assumption of the intrinsic variability of the known layer.